Adviser, NFRW Public Relations Committee

 family issues; before long, she became involved in Republican

-Since 1988, Sobjack has volunteered each election season in local, state and national campaigns, most recently as county chair for Rob McKenna for Governor.
+Since 1988, Sobjack has volunteered each election season in local, state and national campaigns.

 She has served in all levels of county GOP leadership: PCO, vice chair, state committeewoman, executive board member, and chair of many committees.
 For her efforts, she was named 2006 Republican of the Year.
 She currently serves as vice chairman of the Whatcom County Republican Party.

 Instrumental in supporting the reorganized club of Whatcom County RW, Sobjack was elected president in 2000.
 She was elected to two terms as president of the Washington Federation of Republican Women, previously serving as legislative chair, district director, 2nd vice president, coordinator of the district directors, club development chair, public relations chair and 1st vice president and director of programs.